jackstapleton/rdb-autoscaling/whitepaper.md

 | Figure 3.1: t3a Instance Types Used for Cost Efficiency Comparison |

 As in the first simulation, data volumes were distributed in the pattern shown in Figure 2.1 in order to simulate a day in the markets.
-However, in this simulation we aimed to send in around 16GB of data to match the total capacity of one `t3a.xlarge`, the largest instance type of the clusters.
+However, in this simulation we aimed to send in around 16GB of data to match the total capacity of one `t3a.xlarge` (the largest instance type of the clusters).

-The first comparison was the upd throughput of each cluster.
-`.sub.i` was published from each of the live RDBs allowing both the count and the rate of the messages processed to be plotted.
+`.sub.i` was published from each of the live RDBs allowing us to plot the `upd` message throughput.

 | ![T3a Sizes Upd Throughputs](ref/img/SimSizesUpdThroughputs.png) |
 |---|
 | Figure 3.2: t3a Cluster's Upd Throughput - Cloudwatch Metrics |

-Since there was no great difference between the clusters, the assumption could be made that the amount of data in each cluster at any given time throughout the day would be equivalent.
+Since there was no great difference between the clusters, the assumption could be made that the amount of data in each cluster at any given time throughout the day was equivalent.
 So any further comparisons between the four clusters would be valid.
 Next the total capacity of each cluster was plotted.